-Participatory Budgeting Research by Public Agenda
+Participatory Budgeting Research

 This commentary discusses three theoretical pathways by which PB could affect health disparities in local communities: by strengthening people’s psychological empowerment, by strengthening civic sector alliances and by (re)distributing resources to areas of greatest need.
 The commentary reviews research on PB’s implementation and outputs so far and outlines priorities for future research and practice.